 The technological capabilities of the BPACC will reflect the state of the art facility and exceptional experience only attainable at the BPACC, the following systems and capabilities will be provided.
-Timeframes are based on construction completion June 2023 and live operations by Ocotber 2023 at the latest.
+Timeframes are based on construction completion December 2022 and live operations by May 2023 at the latest.

-System Timeframe for Delivery Financial management systems that can budget Start of Financial Year 2022/2023 and report by service Bespoke website; intuitive design, informative, Ready to launch October 2022 educational and built to attract and convert ticket sales Online ticketing supporting paperless ticketing Launch with website in October 2022 transaction options Facebook, email systems Ready to launch with website October 2022 Online venue bookings that incorporates and For opening - June 2023 at latest manages all Cultural Precinct venues in one Ideally with website for 2022 precinct booking schedule Free Wi-Fi Prior to opening - September 2023 latest Customer Relationship Management System Preferable for opening - October 2023 potentially could be delivered as part of the ticketing system Point of sale software that integrates with other For opening - October 2023 City systems People counter For opening - October 2023 Culture counts customer experience evaluation For opening - October 2023 system Volunteer management system Year 2 - 2023-2024 Self-serve ticketing Year 3 - 2024-2025
+System Timeframe for Delivery Financial management systems that can budget Start of Financial Year 2022/2023 and report by service Bespoke website; intuitive design, informative, Ready to launch October 2022 educational and built to attract and convert ticket sales Online ticketing supporting paperless ticketing Launch with website in October 2022 transaction options Facebook, email systems Ready to launch October 2022 Online venue bookings that incorporates and For opening - March 2023 at latest manages all Cultural Precinct venues in one Ideally with website for 2022 precinct booking schedule Free Wi-Fi Prior to opening - early 2023/April at latest Customer Relationship Management System For opening - May 2023 latest earlier would be ideal to handle enquiries Point of sale software that integrates with other For opening - April 2023 City systems People counter For opening - April 2023 Culture counts customer experience evaluation For opening - April 2023 system Volunteer management system Year 2 - 2023-2024 Self-serve ticketing Year 3 - 2024-2025

-Ownership and technical support for these systems is likely to be within the BPACC team for the bespoke system with any interfaces with the City's IT systems supported by IT.
-Cloud based software will be a preference for supplier selection due to many of the BPACC's online services needing to be accessible 24/7 and BPACC ordinary hours of work are significantly outside of standard business hours.
+Ownership and technical support for these systems needs to be established with the City's IT Department and budgeted and resourced accordingly.
+It needs to be recognised that many of the BPACC's online services need to be accessible 24/7 and BPACC ordinary hours of work are significantly outside of standard business hours.
 If systems are down the customer experience and associated revenue flow on effects will be compromised.
-Supply agreements need to reflect customer service support requirements.